Parallax1738/bike-shop-2/README.md

 Note: You can still run `run-install.sh` instead and it will ignore the install and just do the tailwind build process.

 ## MVC
 In MVC, each there are Models, Views, and Controllers.

 When creating a new controller, you should call it '{name}Controller' (examples in /src/base/controller).
 Each controller should have multiple methods or 'actions' which will be asociated with a model and a view.
 To define a new controller, firstly create a new controller such as `ExampleController`, make it implement `Controller`, and then go to `src/base/Router` and add a new element inside the `controllerMap` array.
 To create an index page that will be automatically navigated to when going to `example.com/controllerName`, you must implement the `IHasIndexPage` interface and override the `index(array $params)` function.

+To define an action, you must set up a .php file inside `/src/view/{controller}/{function/action}View.php`.
+This view be called automatically when you call the function `$this->view({controller}, {action}, {your model / data});`, where your data can be anything.
+The data will be passed into the view, which will be described later.

-An example implementation colud look like:
+An example controller implementation colud look like:

 ```php
 <?php